garronej/vite-envs/README.md

 </html>
 ```

-The fact that vite-envs processes your HTML index as an EJS template also means it might not integrate smoothly with other
+A side effect of `vite-envs` processing your `index.html` post build is that
-plugins that modify the index.html.
+it might not integrate smoothly with other plugins that would also transform the HTML.
 If this occurs, please do not hesitate to open an issue about it.

 # Alternative